ngw/ngw.github.io/_posts/2012-2-22-the-world-will-end-in-2012.md

 When we discussed internally the whole idea it was _"hey, then it will be pretty much like a real website isn't it?
 It will be some kind of useful CSSZenGarden!"_.
 The fact I love CSS and design and the fact that it was super cool to have a platform based on CSS completely blindfolded me.

-It's quite embarassing now, but I think about the fact that web designers tend to make websites, making the whole point a moot point.
+It's quite embarassing now, but web designers tend to make websites, and this makes the whole proposition a moot point.
 Hey, I make websites for a living, what a wonderful platform we have here that makes me do what I already do 24/7. __Gosh__.

 Add to this a very steep learning curve and you have a recipe for disaster.